International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### §2.7 Independence and impartiality.
 Risk of conflict of interest
 1. The certification body and evaluation facilities, certifiers and evaluators are independent if they are free from external and internal influence, in particular from financial influence.
-2. Certification body, evaluation facilities, certifiers and evaluators shall be impartial if they carry out their certification and evaluation activities objectively in accordance with these rules of procedure and do not allow them selves to be guided by any irrelevant, in particular economic or personal, interests.
+2. Certification body, evaluation facilities, certifiers and evaluators shall be impartial if they carry out their certification and evaluation activities objectively in accordance with these rules of procedure and do not allow themselves to be guided by any irrelevant, in particular economic or personal, interests.
 3. Certification body and evaluation facilities shall ensure the independence and impartiality of the certifiers and evaluators through appropriate organizational measures.
 They obligate the certifiers and evaluators contractually to maintain their independence.
 In meeting the requirements of sentence 1 and sentence 2, the following principles in particular shall be taken into account: